wikimedia/mediawiki-containers/README.md

 ## Description

-Running `docker-compose up` in a checkout of this repository will start three
+Running `sudo ./mediawiki.sh start` in a checkout of this repository will start three containers:
-containers:

 - An Apache/MediaWiki container with PHP 5.6 and MediaWiki 1.25.3
     using [wikimedia/mediawiki](https://hub.docker.com/r/wikimedia/mediawiki/),